marbl/metAMOS/docs/content/tweetasm.rst

 - TweetAssembler is nothing more than a tweet-based interface to an iMetAMOS webserver.
 - Given the limited resources, job queue management is disabled.
 You will only be able to run a job if no other jobs are active; your only indication that your job was accepted is the confirmation tweet (see below).
 - Twitter has a maximum # of tweets allowed per day (1000), as well hourly limits.
 If TweetAssembler goes over any of these limits it will be deactivated for approx. 1 hour, potentially longer.
+- No guarantees on preservation of output!
+Assemblies & associated output can & will be deleted regularly.

 Quick Start
 ===============